 Ruling out FAP spares at-risk children years of screening and emotional distress.
 For children who do carry the gene, appropriate screening and treatment greatly reduce the risk of cancer.

-Mayo Clinic specialists may recommend thyroid exams and other testing to detect other medical problems that can occur if you have FAP.
+Your doctor may recommend thyroid exams and other tests to detect other medical problems that can occur if you have FAP.

 Minimally invasive colorectal surgery